UBCO-COSC499-Summer-2024/Project-Starter/app/cmps_system/next-app/public/help.md

 - **Forgot Password:** Reset your password if you have forgotten it.
 - **Update Password:** Update your password after logging in.

+## Bulk Import and CSV Editing

+The **CMPS Management System** allows users to efficiently manage data through bulk import and direct CSV editing features.

+### Bulk Import

+1. **Upload CSV**: Navigate to the relevant page (e.g., Courses, Instructors) and look for the "Upload CSV" button.
+Click it to select a CSV file from your computer.
+2. **CSV Import Process**: The system reads the uploaded CSV file and displays a before-and-after comparison of the changes that will be applied.
+It highlights:
+   - **Additions**: New rows that will be added.
+   - **Modifications**: Existing rows that will be updated.
+   - **Deletions**: Rows that will be removed (if applicable).
+3. **Unique Constraints**: The system checks for unique constraints and warns you if there are conflicts:
+   - **Existing Unique Entries**: Warnings are shown if the imported CSV contains rows with fields that must be unique but already exist in the database.
+   - **Duplicate Entries**: Warnings are shown if the imported CSV contains duplicate rows for fields that must be unique.

+### CSV Editing

+1. **Edit as CSV**: Navigate to the relevant page and click the "Edit As CSV" button.
+The current data is presented in a CSV format for editing.
+2. **Make Changes**: Edit the CSV data directly in the provided text area.
+3. **Apply Changes**: After making the changes, click the "Apply" button.
+The system displays a before-and-after comparison similar to the bulk import process, highlighting additions, modifications, and deletions.

+### Download CSV

+1. **Download CSV**: Navigate to the relevant page and click the "Download CSV" button to download the current data in CSV format.
+2. **CSV File**: The downloaded file contains all the data visible on the page, ready for offline analysis or editing.

+### Detailed Comparison and Warnings

+- **Before-and-After View**: The system shows a detailed comparison before applying any changes, helping you review the exact differences.
+- **Unique Key Violations**: If there are any unique key violations (either in the current data or the uploaded CSV), the system provides detailed warnings and prevents the import or changes until resolved.

+### Error Handling

+- **Error Messages**: Any errors encountered during the import or editing process are displayed to the user, detailing the issues and the affected rows.
+- **Confirmation Dialogs**: The system uses confirmation dialogs to ensure that users are aware of the impact of their actions, especially for deletions or bulk changes.

 ## FAQ

 ### How can instructors use the system to get an overview of their assignments and status?